msingh9365/turf-mgmt-sys/backend/NOTIFICATION_SYSTEM_DOCUMENTATION.md

 - Stores device tokens and notification history in the database.
 - Uses Firebase service account for secure server-side authentication.
 - API endpoints are protected by authentication (JWT/session).
+- **Automatic notifications:** Users receive notifications when bookings are created.

 ---